Limitations of Pool-Based Models

 Loopscale’s Credit Order Book Model

 Loopscale replaces the pooled model with an order book system called the Credit Order Book, where each market is created and priced independently.
 Loans are executed through direct matches between borrowers and lenders, with fixed rates and market-defined terms.
-This model solves the issues of pool-based models and unlocks entirely new financial products and markets.
+This model solves the issues of pool-based models and unlocks entirely new financial products and markets.- More collateral assets: Support for staked assets, LP positions, and novel primitives like RWAs or restaking tokens.

 - Precise risk management: Each market is isolated, and lenders define risk parameters per asset and per offer.